reactgraphqlacademy/fb-messenger/README.md

   - [ ] Bonus 1.
 Implement the form using only one useState.
   - [ ] Bonus 2.
 Use [useRef](https://reactjs.org/docs/hooks-reference.html#useref) to create an uncontrolled password input instead of using useState.
 Heads up! the password component is using an **i**nput, not an **I**nput.
 Don't use a ref with the email Input component, yet.
   - [ ] Bonus 3.
 Now it's time to work on the email.
 Use [useRef](https://reactjs.org/docs/hooks-reference.html#useref) to create an uncontrolled email Input instead of using useState.
 Hint, you'll need to use [forwardRef](https://reactjs.org/docs/react-api.html#reactforwardref) in the Input component.
+  - [ ] Bonus 4.
+When the Login page mounts, set the focus to the email input/Input (either, you can choose) component.
+The email should be a controlled component.

 - [ ] 2.
 Group discussion about `src/components/Layout/TopBar.js`